 - The GB meets up to 4 times per annum to consider the mission and strategic plan of the Company and to monitor performance against those plans; - The GB has responsibility for strategic planning and management, risk management, financial planning, resource planning and management, managing stakeholder relationships (including industry partners) and legal obligations; - The Group maintains a risk register which is reviewed regularly, through which the GB is able to evaluate the likelihood and impact of risks becoming a reality.
-The risk register covers business, operational and compliance risk as well as financial risk; - The GB has responsibility for approving the Group's budget and ensures regularity and propriety through regular scrutiny; - The GB receives regular reports on performance and areas of risk, including progress reports on key projects and action plans; and - GB receives and reviews an annual report from ARC to gain assurance over the responsibilities delegated to the ARC.
+The risk register covers business, operational and compliance risk as well as financial risk; - The GB has responsibility for approving the Group's budget and ensures regularity and propriety through regular scrutiny; and - The GB receives regular reports on performance and areas of risk, including progress reports on key projects and action plans, as well as the annual report from the ARC in relation to the responsibilities GB had delegated to it.